AlinaPant/100-days-of-code/log.md

 ### Days 75 - 89: March 30 - April 13, 2017

 **Today's Progress** Plaing with WordPress and working on my portfolio (fixed some problems, refreshed img, added new pages with projects; all adaptive).
-Created for Daily CSS Image Challenge: Pinata (day 46) && Dance (day 49).
+Created for Daily CSS Image Challenge: Pinata (day 46) && Dance (day 49) and invitation for #30Days30Sites.

 **Thoughts:**